Disney World Special Events, Festivals and Parties

 ESPN Events Invitational

-The 2023 Events Invitational will be held November 23, 24 & 26 at the HP Field House at ESPN Wide World of Sports Complex.
+The 2023 Events Invitational was held November 23, 24 & 26 at the HP Field House at ESPN Wide World of Sports Complex.

 Each year ESPN cooks up a Thanksgiving weekend basketball feast so big that even if a match-up or two turns out to be a proverbial “turkey,” the event still will provide roundball junkies with a memorable holiday treat.